-The Equality Act only protects people who have a disability against these types of discrimination:
+The Equality Act protects people who have a disability against these types of discrimination:

-Discrimination by association: you may be treated worse because of your connection or association with another person with a disability, even if you don't have a disability yourself.
+Discrimination by association: you may be treated worse because of your connection or association with another person with a disability.
+This applies even if you don't have a disability yourself.

 Discrimination by perception: you can also be treated worse because a person or organisation believes you do have a disability when you don't.